Zeeshan138063/PDFtoXML/README.md

 ##Directions:

-1. Navigate to:
+- Navigate to:

 	pdftoxml\\Order_Input\\

-2. and run the following in the terminal:
+- and run the following in the terminal:

 		$ python input.py

-3. The .xml files created will be saved to pdftoxml\\Order_Input\\xml\\filename.xml
+-The .xml files created will be saved to pdftoxml\\Order_Input\\xml\\filename.xml

 -Thank you for your time.